 “We don’t have significant exposure into smaller countries; quite frankly, we’re unfamiliar with them.
 This is something Prosper Africa was able to do very well.
 They were able to assist us in effectively validating what we were being told.”

 John Salmon Business Development Lead, Cisco

 Our Solution & Impact:

 Prosper Africa introduced Wandji to U.S. Government officials in Burkina Faso and potential investors to help bridge the financing gap.
-As a result, Cisco Capital went on to provide financing for the project along with much of the equipment needed to implement it.
+As a result, Cisco Capital went on to provide much of the equipment needed to implement the project while Vista Bank provided the financing.
 This partnership held the key to unlocking the deal and beating our Dr. Wandji’s competitor.
 The U.S. Ambassador in Burkina Faso also attended the launch of the project to reaffirm the U.S. Government’s commitment to advancing two-way trade and investment between the United States and Burkina Faso.